AWS Promotional Credit program for Research

 Applying the credit code

-Budgets are useful to alert groups when there is unexpected spend in the account.
+AWS budget alerts paired with weekly budget reports are useful tools for alerting groups to unexpected spend in their account.
 It is recommended to determine your desired monthly spend thresholds based on the amount of AWS credits issued along with any preexisting budgets .
 Be aware that AWS promotional credits have a default lifespan of 1 year.
 Click here to launch an AWS Cloudformation Stack that will automatically generate tiered budget alerts to email and optionally cell phone .
 (Click Link > Login to AWS Console > Hit Next > Fill Parameters > Hit Next > Click Create Stack.)
-Note that AWS budget alert threshold values and alert contact information may be modified at any time through the AWS Console.
+AWS budget alert threshold values and alert contact information may be modified at any time through the AWS Console.
 (AWS Console > Billing > Budgets).

 IMSS typically recommends that researchers stick with AWS Region US-West-2 (Oregon) as it's less expensive than the older US-WEST-2 (California) , is more decoupled from California's seismic events and receives new AWS services well before US-WEST-1.